 - a.
 Adjust the hip pad on the LEFT side to cover the topfront part of the hip bone.
-This hip pad can be easily slid along the belt forward or back by removing the cover and using the button snap.
-If the pad is too low around the hips OR too far back, you won't get the padding support where it is needed most. - b.
+This hip pad can be easily slid along the belt forward or back by using the button snap.
+Caution, if the pad is too far back you won't get the alignment or padding support where it is needed most. - b.
 Once the belt has been fitted and the 2 hip pads are aligned, practice putting on and taking off just the belt component using the front ratchet buckle system.
 Also practice tightening and loosening the ratchet after it is engaged.
 Many find they are most comfortable loosening the belt 1-2 notches while seated, but need to tighten the belt back up before transferring, standing or ambulating in order to provide the most consistent shoulder support. - c.
 Future adjustments from the back of the belt only need to occur if there is a significant change in body weight around the waist.
 Daily management on/off is through the front of the belt with the ratchet buckle.